6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 The thermostat is the brain of your HVAC system.
 When it acts up, nothing works right.
 The good news: these are often the easiest fixes.

-• Blank display: Replace the batteries.
+- •Blank display: Replace the batteries.
 Even hardwired thermostats have backup batteries.

-• Display on but AC won't respond: Switch off, wait 30 seconds, switch back to cool.
+- •Display on but AC won't respond: Switch off, wait 30 seconds, switch back to cool.

-• Wrong temperature reading: Make sure the thermostat isn't in direct sunlight, near a lamp, or above a vent.
+- •Wrong temperature reading: Make sure the thermostat isn't in direct sunlight, near a lamp, or above a vent.

-• Schedule not working: Check that time and date are correct after any power outage.
+- •Schedule not working: Check that time and date are correct after any power outage.

 If your thermostat is over 10 years old, consider upgrading.
 Modern digital thermostats are more accurate and can save on energy bills.
 Just make sure it's compatible with your system.

-AC Running Constantly but Not Cooling
+Why Is My AC Running but Not Cooling the House?

-• Dirty condenser coils: Coated outdoor coils can't release heat efficiently.
+- •Dirty condenser coils: Coated outdoor coils can't release heat efficiently.

-• Low refrigerant: A leak reduces cooling capacity.
+- •Low refrigerant: A leak reduces cooling capacity.
 The system runs nonstop but never reaches the set temp.

-• Leaky ductwork: ENERGY STAR says typical homes lose about 30% of conditioned air through duct leaks.
+- •Leaky ductwork: ENERGY STAR says typical homes lose about 30% of conditioned air through duct leaks.

-• Undersized system: Your AC may not have the capacity for your home, especially if you've added square footage.
+- •Undersized system: Your AC may not have the capacity for your home, especially if you've added square footage.

-• Extreme heat: On days above 105 degrees, most systems can only maintain about a 20-degree difference from outside temps.
+- •Extreme heat: On days above 105 degrees, most systems can only maintain about a 20-degree difference from outside temps.

 Replace your filter, rinse the outdoor coils with a hose, and close blinds on sun-facing windows.
 If that doesn't help, have a technician check refrigerant levels and ductwork.

-When your AC goes down in a San Antonio summer, I know it feels like an emergency.
+“When your AC goes down in a San Antonio summer, I know it feels like an emergency.
 But before you panic, take five minutes to check the simple stuff: thermostat settings, breakers, and your air filter.
 About half the time, that's all it takes.
 And if it's something bigger, don't try to tough it out.
-Heat exhaustion is no joke, especially for kids and older folks.
+Heat exhaustion is no joke, especially for kids and older folks.”

-- Tex, the "Comfort Cowboy", NATE-Certified HVAC Professionals
+- Tex, the "Comfort Cowboy"

 Frequently Asked Questions